 Once the forest opens, you will cross several kilometers of vast landscape with spectacular views before the final, steep ascent to the peak.
 This is one of the most iconic Malaga hiking experiences you will have and there is an unsettled battle between the locals of Malaga whether this is actually the highest peak in the province (despite La Maroma being 2066 masl).

 I even found an information sign at the foot of the peak claiming Torrecilla is the highest peak in mainland Spain.
-While Sierra Nevada (Covering Granada and Almeria) has several 3000 meters peaks like Pico Veleta (3398m) and the actual highest peak in the Iberian Peninsula and second highest in Spain, Mulhacen (3479m.)
+While Sierra Nevada (Covering Granada and Almeria) has several 3000 meters peaks like Pico Veleta (3398m) and the actual highest peak in the Iberian Peninsula and the second highest in Spain, Mulhacen (3479m.)

 Whether Torrecilla is the highest peak or not, it’s without a doubt a memorable hike and absolutely worth your bucket list!